beavailable/obs-repo/README.md

 # obs-repo
-This is a user guide for my personal package repository hosted on the OBS (Open Build Service).
+This is a user guide for my personal open-source package repository hosted on the OBS (Open Build Service).

 ## Supported Distributions & Architectures
 **Distributions**